karannandwani/Advertyzement-submission/README.md

   <h1 align= "center">An app by Karan Nandwani</h1>
 </p>

-##The way it works
+<h2>The way it works</h2>
-* ###I was reuired to fetch data from an API and display the data as a card grid.
+<ul><li>I was reuired to fetch data from an API and display the data as a card grid.
 So that's what I did.
 I used axios to fetch the data and created a custom context data layer which had all the initial states and dispatch to tweak them.
 This web app is highly customizable especially due to this data layer.
-After that, displaying the data was pretty simple.
+After that, displaying the data was pretty simple.</li></ul>

-##Hope you like it!
+<h3>Hope you like it!</h3>